-- ID and Name These values will be automatically populated, but you can edit them. - Offset Enter an X and Y offset if you have more than one fab head. - Lift Axis Select axis to be used when lifting the fab head. - Allow Runtime Jog Enables jog of lift axis.
-Jog is suspended during automatic motion. - Link To Allows for the use of multiple simultaneous fabrication heads.
+- ID and Name These values will be automatically populated, but you can edit them. - Offset Enter an X and Y offset if you have more than one Fab Head. - Lift Axis Select axis to be used when lifting the Fab Head. - Allow Runtime Jog Enables jog of lift axis.
+Jog is suspended during automatic motion. - Link To Allows for the use of multiple simultaneous Fab Heads.
 Available heads will appear in the drop down menu.
-When selected, some settings will be greyed out because they are controlled by the linked fab head. - Legacy Tool Number Enter number here. - Oxyfuel Control For each of the parameters that can be turned on and off, the proper M-Codes must be defined in the M-Code Definitions table.
+When selected, some settings will be greyed out because they are controlled by the linked Fab Head. - Oxyfuel Control